The Awakening

 The inciting incident occurs at 13 minutes when Matthew discovers Queen Kara's tomb at the exact moment his daughter Margaret is born.
 Jane experiences a traumatic, supernatural birth as the tomb is opened, suggesting a dark connection..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Eighteen years later, Matthew decides to reconnect with his now-adult daughter Margaret, choosing to bring her into his world of Egyptian antiquities despite the supernatural warnings., moving from reaction to action.
+This indicates the protagonist's commitment to Eighteen years later, Matthew decides to reconnect with his now-adult daughter Margaret, choosing to bring her into his world of Egyptian antiquities despite the supernatural warnings., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Matthew discovers the full truth: Queen Kara was murdered and vowed revenge through reincarnation.
 Margaret is her vessel.
 A mysterious death confirms the curse is real and accelerating., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 79 minutes (75% through) represents the emotional nadir.
 Here, Jane is killed by the supernatural force.
 Matthew realizes his obsession has cost him everything—his wife, his daughter's soul, and the lives of innocents.
-Margaret is fully possessed., shows the protagonist at their lowest point.
+Margaret is fully possessed., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Matthew discovers the ritual that might sever Kara's hold on Margaret.
 He chooses to confront the ancient evil directly, accepting he must destroy the artifacts to free his daughter., demonstrating the transformation achieved throughout the journey.